fauu/Kamite/README.md

 }

 ocr: {
-  # The OCR engine to use: none, tesseract, mangaocr, mangaocr_online, ocrspace
+  # The OCR engine to use: none, tesseract, mangaocr, mangaocr_online, ocrspace,
+  #                        easyocr_online, hiveocr_online
   engine: none
   # (Directory path) Watch the specified directory for new/modified images and
   # OCR them automatically